 16/8 Intermittent Fasting is also called the Time-Restricted Eating or Lean Gains method because it allows you to gain muscle and lose body fat simultaneously.

 That’s why bodybuilders have been using this method for decades.

 As the name Time-Restricted Eating suggests, this fasting protocol is the mother of modern intermittent fasting.
 It specifies a strict period each day during which eating is allowed.
 During the rest of the day, however, there is strict fasting:

 - Eating window: 8 hours

-For example, you eat between noon and 8 PM, allowing your body to fast for 16 hours, with an 8-hour eating period.
-Since you sleep 8 of the 16 fasting hours, intermittent fasting can be more comfortable than you might think.
+For example, you eat between noon and 8 PM, allowing your body to fast for 16 hours.
+Since you sleep 8 of the 16 fasting hours, intermittent fasting is more comfortable than you might think.

 These methods likewise represent time-restricted eating with a shorter or longer fasting window.
 Here, it’s up to you what you feel most comfortable with in your daily routine.

 You’ll notice that you can adapt intermittent fasting plans to your particular day and body with little effort.

 In my experience, 16/8 Intermittent Fasting is the best method for women over 50.
 The ease of use with minimal sacrifice makes time-restricted eating so successful.
 Just cut out one meal and unnecessary snacks.

 Only for the food industry is it important to fill your belly after getting up.
 The lack of time favors convenience foods.
 Cereals, milk, and sugar start the blood sugar roller coaster, guaranteeing energy slumps throughout the day.